ConacBreslin/technostalgia/README.md

 - The code was formatted using [webformatter.com](https://webformatter.com/html).
 - The phobias were found in [verywellmind.com](https://www.verywellmind.com/list-of-phobias-2795453).
 - The fauxbias were found it [letterpile.com](https://letterpile.com/humor/Fun-Fictional-and-Humorousl-Phobias) and [inherentlyfunny.com](https://www.inherentlyfunny.com/cat-94-funny_phobias.html).

+## Images
+- the images were stored in [Imgur](https://i.imgur.com/)
+- The Walkman image is by [Florian Schmetz on unsplash.com](https://unsplash.com/photos/Rks6FTfX5OU)

 ## Testing.
 Bugs identified during development and testing and their solutions can be seen [here](assets/images/buglog.png).